Advocate pushes for case review on violence against women

 “The harm from this institutional betrayal has far surpassed the trauma I experienced that night,” she wrote in an open letter to Halifax Regional Police (HRP) on Dec.
 11.

 Since the fateful night six years ago, Low has founded Survivors for Change and Empowerment, providing confidential consultancy support and other services to women and transgender people who have experienced sexual assault.
-In 2020, she also fought to have the reporting period for an assault extended from six months to 12.
+In 2020, she also fought to have the timeline period extended for filing a police complaint against municipal police officers in Nova Scotia from six months to 12.

 Her mission, according to her webpage, is to “address the systemic failures of the justice system and to explore the root cause of gender-based violence.”